2025 Abujhmarh clash: Aftermath

 The Operation can be considered as a severe blow to Maoist group and its insurgency as its leader has been eliminated.
 Nambala Keshava Rao had a bounty of ₹3.5 Crore by different state and central agencies on his head and was placed in the NIA Most Wanted list and it was the first time in three decades since the top most leader of the group was eliminated.

 Minister of Home Affairs Amit Shah has vowed to eliminate Maoist insurgency by March 2026 and this incident can be considered a major step towards the stated goal.
+The Karnataka BJP unit in reference to the killings, posted an AI generated meme featuring Shah holding a cauliflower over a tombstone engraved "Naxalism Rest in Peace", in its Twitter account.
+The cauliflower plant had emerged as an insider dogwhistle among Hindu nationalists and Hindu fundamentalists, referring to the 1989 Bhagalpur riots, where an attempt was made to hide a mass grave of 116 Bihari Muslims killed by Hindus by planting cauliflower seeds over the ground, making its first appearance in the communal clashes in Nagpur that occurred 2 months before.

 The total bounty of the killed cadres was ₹12.3 crores which will be equally distributed to the DRG unit personnel who took part in this operation.